emoryjianghang/DeepLearning.ai-Summary/4- Convolutional Neural Networks/Readme.md

 - **Residual Network**
   - Are a NN that consists of some Residual blocks.
   - ![](Images/09.png)
   - These networks can go deeper without hurting the performance.
-In the normal NN - Plain networks - the theory tell us that if we go deeper we will get a better solution to our problem, but because of the vanishing and exploding gradients problems the performance of the network suffers as it goes deeper.
-Thanks to Residual Network we can go deeper as we want now.
+In the normal NN - Plain networks - the theory tell us that if we go deeper we will get a better solution to our problem, but **because of the vanishing and exploding gradients problems** the performance of the network suffers as it goes deeper.
+Thanks to **Residual Network we can go deeper as we want now**.
   - ![](Images/10.png)
   - On the left is the normal NN and on the right are the ResNet.
 As you can see the performance of ResNet increases as the network goes deeper.
   - In some cases going deeper won't effect the performance and that depends on the problem on your hand.